blu3mania/npp-papyrus/Configuration.md

 Show indications where errors happen.
 By default, the indicator is a red squiggly line under the word or operator where error is, similar to what a spell checker does.
 There are many styles to choose from.

 Similar to Keyword Matcher's indicator ID, Error Annotator's indicator ID can be changed as well.
-The default ID (18) should not cause conflict usually, but if it does, follow the same instructions provided in [Keyword Matcher tab](#keyword-matcher-tab) section. *Note*, after changing it, existing indications may be rendered incorrectly if edits have been made.
+Follow the same instructions provided in [Keyword Matcher tab](#keyword-matcher-tab) section. *Note*, after changing indicator ID, existing indications may be rendered incorrectly if edits have been made.
 You can recompile the script to make them show correctly again, or simply fix all bugs reported against your script. 😀

 ## Compiler tab